Along With Gluttony

 Me, I want it.
 Sex.

-Well just as much as I want to love and be loved.
+But just as much, I want to love and be loved.

 Prude I am not.
 Neither am I too spiritual, biblical or religious to deny my physical need.
 Yes, sex is a need and I will most certainly not agree with any arguments otherwise.
 It is also a desire – in which case or on which occasion it might be better to say, it can be postponed.
 That, for me, is especially true when it is a “very strong sexual desire” or lust.

 This I know – a sexless marriage is a dead marriage.
+I am fortunate to have a sweet and loving marriage and we regularly try new things like DD/LG.
 Again I am not willing to debate this as I have lived it, observed others who have – both informally and clinically.

 Sex is not a sin.